- Pain in the foot while walking

 Where is the flexor digitorum longus muscle?

-It lies along the back of the large bone of the lower leg.
-The muscle tendon wraps around the inside of the heel and connects to the four small toes.
+It lies along the back of the large bone (tibia) of the lower leg.
+The muscle tendon wraps around the inside of the heel and connects to the four small toes (distal phalanges of the four lateral toes).

 What movements does the flexor digitorum longus control?